 Backing Up Water

 If you are noticing frequent back-ups in one or more sinks, bathtubs, toilets, or other drains, you may have a bigger problem than venting.
 It is likely that there is an obstruction in your main drain line, which means that sewage is not able to flow out of your house.
 A clogged main drain inevitably leads to a sewage build-up, which can result in the main drain bursting, or leaking.
 This means raw sewage flooding into your basement or yard.
 It may just be leaking a bit, and that’s where the smell comes from.
-Therefore, if you have a smelly basement call a plumber to conduct a drain cleaning and inspection, you do not want to have to call on flood restoration contractors to handle a sewage flood!
+Therefore, if you have a smelly basement contact a Toronto plumbing company to conduct a drain cleaning and inspection, you do not want to have to call on flood restoration contractors to handle a sewage flood!

 As older pipes become damaged, they may develop spits, cracks, or even holes, through which sewage escapes.
 This sewage can put off a foul odor and may be the cause the rotten egg smell that you are detecting.
 Think about having your drains inspected with a drain inspection camera, to see if your pipes are failing.